Will you be able to see the Northern Lights tonight in the UK?

 Large swathes of the sky lit up purple and green after a huge geomagnetic storm that sparked the display.

-However, for those who unfortunately missed the lights, there is still a chance they could see the lights from the comfort of their own homes as soon as this evening.
+However, for those who unfortunately missed the lights, there is still a chance they could see the lights from the comfort of their own homes in the coming days.

 As space enthusiasts and meteorologists weigh up the science behind the lights being seen above the UK, what are the chances of catching the Northern Lights again?